- Applications

 - September 2025

-This course is subject to revalidation by University of the Arts, London
+This course is validated by University of the Arts, London

 *4 years if choosing optional placement